Renaming of Chiang Kai-shek Memorial Hall: Renaming process

 The official ceremony marking the renaming of the hall took place on 19 May 2007 when President Chen unveiled a plaque in front of the memorial bearing the name National Taiwan Democracy Memorial Hall (國立台灣民主紀念館).
 Chen announced that the name change reflected the desire of citizens "to bid goodbye to the old age and to show that we Taiwanese are all standing firmly behind the universal values of freedom, democracy and human rights."
-He noted that the date, May 19, marked the fifty-eighth anniversary of the imposition of martial law on Taiwan; the event began rule by the military on the island for thirty-eight years.Ong Hwee Hwee Chen unveils new name for Chiang memorial", Straits Times via Asia News Network, 2007.05.20" Minor scuffles broke out among gathered spectators before the ceremony.
+He noted that the date, May 19, marked the fifty-eighth anniversary of the imposition of martial law on Taiwan; the event began rule by the military on the island for thirty-eight years.
+Minor scuffles broke out among gathered spectators before the ceremony.

 Large banners covering the north and south faces of the hall displayed the new name along with images of Formosan lilies.
 Their design recalled the pro-democracy Wild Lily student movement of 1990.
 New signs, displaying the new name and graphics, appeared in the garden park areas of the north and south gates.
 A drape covered the original name plaque over the entrance and the doors remained closed.
 No physical changes to the structure of the hall, though, were apparent and the statue of Chiang Kai-shek remained intact inside.